rrbauman/Amazon_Vine_Analysis/README.md

 We are tasked with identifying if the vine reviews are in anyway biased.

-## Results of our Video Game analysis of the reviews: Using bulleted lists and images of DataFrames as support, address the following questions:
+## Results of our Video Game analysis of the reviews:

-How many total Vine reviews?
+- How many total Vine reviews were there for the Video Game listing?

 ![Amazon_Vine_Analysis](./count_vineY.png)

-How many total non-Vine reviews?
+- How many total non-Vine reviews were there for the Video Game listing?

 ![Amazon_Vine_Analysis](./count_vineN.png)

-How many Vine reviews were 5 stars that had had percent of helpful votes/total votes > .50?
+- How many Vine reviews were 5 stars that had had percent of helpful votes/total votes > .50?

 ![Amazon_Vine_Analysis](./countYgt50.png)

-How many non-Vine reviews were 5 stars that had had percent of helpful votes/total votes > .50?
+- How many non-Vine reviews were 5 stars that had had percent of helpful votes/total votes > .50?

 ![Amazon_Vine_Analysis](./countNgt50.png)

-What percentage of Vine reviews were 5 stars?
+- What percentage of Vine reviews were 5 stars?
 If you take the above count of 94 and then the 48 that were 5 stars as shown below, that gives a total of 51%:
 ![Amazon_Vine_Analysis](./vine_Y_df5.png)

-What percentage of non-Vine reviews were 5 stars? if you take the count of 40,471 and then the 15663 shown below that were 5 stars, that gives a total of 39%:
+- What percentage of non-Vine reviews were 5 stars? if you take the count of 40,471 and then the 15663 shown below that were 5 stars, that gives a total of 39%:

 ![Amazon_Vine_Analysis](./vine_N_df5.png)